Royal Mint Court: Chinese Embassy planning application

-Planning application

-On 8 February 2021, the strategic development committee of the London Borough of Tower Hamlets received a virtual presentation from the Chinese Embassy and their development partner Sir David Chipperfield outlining their pre-application proposal for a fortified Chinese Embassy at Royal Mint Court.
-Due to COVID-19 restrictions the meeting was held online and the Minister Counsellor of the Chinese Embassy was present to represent the application.
-Copies of undated public consultation letters that the pre-applicant had sent to residents of St Mary Graces Court (which is part of the overall Royal Mint Court site but not part of the planning application) were published on the consultation website.

 On 1 December 2022, the application was presented to the planning authority.
-Members of the Royal Mint Court Residents Association (RMCRA) and councillors appeared on television news to express concern that the plans would receive approval.
-CNN reported RMRCA chairman David Lake was so fearful that he had written to King Charles III asking for residents' homes on the Chinese-owned land to be bought back by the Crown Estate.
+Members of the Royal Mint Court Residents Association (RMCRA) and councillors expressed concern that the plans would receive approval.
+The RMRCA chairman David Lake was so fearful that he had written to King Charles III asking for residents' homes on the Chinese-owned land to be bought back by the Crown Estate.
 In an unexpected decision, Tower Hamlets council voted unanimously to reject planning permission.
 It came despite planning officials recommending that the new embassy be given consent.
 Councillors normally follow the recommendations of planning officials.
 Consent was refused on the grounds of a range of concerns including the possible impact of large protests at the site and safety to local residents following concerns raised by families living on the land owned by the Chinese government.
 Fearing the Tower Hamlets decision could be overruled by the Mayor of London or the UK government, the chairman of the RMCRA launched an appeal on a crowdfunding website to raise funds for professional legal advice for his residents.
 His appeal highlighted his fear that children and pensioners would become a human shield to protect the Chinese Embassy.

-Public consultation

-On 4 February 2021, representatives of the London embassy of the People's Republic of China and project team hosted a webinar for local residents on the latest designs for change of use to the Royal Mint Court site.
-It was announced that a consultation website had been launched.
-The website included images for the embassy at Royal Mint Court and how these compared with previously consented plans for a retail, leisure and commercial development with considerable public realm.
+In August 2024, Deputy Prime Minister Angela Rayner delayed approval of the new embassy after the US and others raised concerns about rooms redacted from blueprints.
+In October 2024, Rayner 'called in' the planning application to allow for ministers to decide whether the plans for the new consulate could go ahead.
+The Chinese government refused to provide the UK with full blueprints of the proposed embassy, saying that requests for information about redacted areas were "inappropriate."